quentinbutler/okta-prestart-interval/README.md

 "Preparation makes perfect"

 By default, Workday imports new hires on their start date.
 What if on that start date you have 20 engineers joining and you run out of SaaS licenses?
-What if there is a user with a mispelled name?
+What if there is a user with a misspelled name?
 What if the user doesn't have access to all of their day 1 apps?

 The PreStart Interval is an optional field for early provisioning of Workday users.
 It allows you to onboard a user account into Okta prior to the official Worker/Employee Date (this is the employee’s actual start date).